- A417, Portland Square, Drake Circus

 Vanessa Huml, PhD project:

 Vanessa was funded by Manchester Metropolitan University (where I used to work) and the Grayling Research Trust, and is based in Plymouth.
-She is examining genetic diversity of MHC loci in European grayling (Thymallus thymallus) in relation to bacterial and environmental parameters as well as in contrast to neutral variation, using next-generation sequencing approaches (Ion Torrent).
+She examined genetic diversity of MHC loci in European grayling (Thymallus thymallus) in relation to bacterial and environmental parameters as well as in contrast to neutral variation, using next-generation sequencing approaches (Ion Torrent).
 Collaborating on the project are Dr Ed Harris and Dr Robin Sen (MMU), Dr Martin Taylor (UEA), Richard Cove (Natural Resources Wales).
 Dr Steven Weiss is an external advisor.
+Vanessa is now a post-doc in our group and continues to puublish her recent work.

 With P.I.
 Dr Mairi Knight (Plymouth University, DoS), Dr Mark Brown (Royal Holloway) and Prof Dave Goulson (Sussex) this project is examining the population genetics of the colonisation and subsequent expansion of Bombus hypnorum in the UK.

 Mary Lane, PhD student: